Taylor Swift’s Singapore links get deeper with 1960s yearbook photos

 According to a 1968 ST report, her grandmother Marjorie, an opera singer, was chosen to play the part of a peasant girl in a production at the Victoria Theatre.

-“Marjorie Finlay made a delightful Marenka”, said an ST review of the production.
+“Marjorie Finlay made a delightful Marenka,” said an ST review of the production.

-Local writer Koh Buck Song said in a Facebook post that scenes in a music video for Marjorie, which is composed of old footage, appear to have been shot in Singapore in the 1960s.
+Local writer Koh Buck Song, 60, said in a Facebook post that scenes in the Marjorie music video, which is composed of old footage, appeared to have been shot in Singapore in the 1960s.

-In the short clip, Marjorie Finlay is seen in a yellow dress as she walks out of a British colonial bungalow towards a Ford car with licence plate number SM 8860.
+In the short clip, Mrs Finlay is seen in a yellow dress as she walks out of a British colonial bungalow towards a Ford car with licence plate number SM 8860.
 A man and a little girl are seen in the background.

-“The architecture of the bungalow in the scene is distinctive of colonial bungalows in Singapore, which are present today in Tanglin, Sembawang or Ridout Road.
-The car porch and grass slopes are also unmistakably Singapore-like,” said 60-year-old Mr Koh.
+Mr Koh told ST: “The architecture of the bungalow in the scene is distinctive of colonial bungalows in Singapore, which are present today in Tanglin, Sembawang or Ridout Road.
+The car porch and grass slopes are also unmistakably Singapore-like.”

-He said that Marjorie’s dressing, the bungalow and Ford car reflected the Finlay family’s wealth and fashionable lifestyle, adding that Robert Finlay’s job as an engineer was highly regarded in the 1960s.
+He said Mrs Finlay’s dressing, the bungalow and Ford car reflected the Finlay family’s wealth and fashionable lifestyle, adding that Mr Finlay’s job as an engineer was highly regarded in the 1960s.

-Past newspaper records have also offered glimpses into Andrea Swift’s life in Singapore.
+Past newspaper records have also offered glimpses into Mrs Andrea Swift’s life in Singapore.

-In 2010, Taylor Swift told ST: “My mother always told me amazing stories about (Singapore), so I always wanted to come.
+In 2010, Taylor Swift told ST during an interview to promote her first concert in Singapore as part of her Speak Now world tour: “My mother always told me amazing stories about (Singapore), so I always wanted to come.
 She will join me because she wants to return to see all the places she used to know.
 She said the place is fantastic.”

-In a 2011 interview with The New Paper, Mrs Swift said her daughter has been following her around Singapore during the trip.
+In a 2011 interview with The New Paper at the concert venue, Mrs Swift said her daughter had been following her around Singapore during the trip.

 “We’re very happy to be here.
 We’ve been visiting the places I used to go to, like the Polo Club and the American School (where I studied),” she said.